InnerSourceCommons/ispo-working-group/docs/slides/innersource-summit.md

 #### Source Code Management (SCM) is:

-"How do you set up GitHub, GitLab, etc. configuration at an enterprise level to best balance security and collaboration?"
+"How do you set up GitHub, GitLab, etc. configuration at an enterprise level to best all the different needs across different types of teams, projects, etc."

 ![width:800px](../assets/SCM-table-screenshot.png)

 <!-- Slide 10: Key Message
 One area I have contributed to is in defining guidance for source code management or SCM.

 SCM refers to how you set up or configure a version control platform like GitHub, GitLab, Bit Bucket, etc. There are lots of decisions to be made in how these platforms are configured and different needs have to be balanced.

-Shown on the page is a screenshot of one part of our in-progress guidance documentation that discusses how to balance needs for security and collaboration.
+Shown on the slide is a screenshot of one part of our in-progress guidance document.
+It discusses how to balance needs of security and collaboration.

-These needs can sometimes conflict resulting in disagreements.
+These needs can sometimes conflict, resulting in disagreements.
 And in a worst case scenario, a single security event can result in a sudden lock down across the enterprise that kills off collaboration.

-The purpose of this part of ISPO working group is to generate guidance documents that create a framework for making good configuration choices in version control platforms that balance the various needs, like security vs. collaboration.
+By making guide from different perspectives and experiences, we are able to provide an improved framework for how to make good configuration choices in version control platforms that balance the various needs, like security vs. collaboration.

 -->

 ---